-We value healthy communication in all aspects of the school's life that model a civil society and learning community for our students.
-It is natural for concerns to arise within any school system, and we ask that such concerns be communicated in a productive and constructive manner.
+We value healthy communication in all aspects of school life, which models a civil society and learning community for our students.
+It is natural for concerns to arise within any school system, and we ask that such concerns be communicated productively and constructively.

-We seek to create an environment that supports growth of all members of the community, and we are first and foremost committed to what is best for the students, and the school.
+We seek to create an environment that supports the growth of all community members.
+First and foremost, we are committed to what is best for the students and the school.

-Please note, that more than one group may be involved in complex issues, and that resolutions of questions or concerns sometimes require patience and basic understanding of the roles of the governing bodies of the school.
+Please note that more than one group may be involved in complex issues and that resolutions of questions or concerns sometimes require patience and a basic understanding of the roles of the school's governing bodies.

-All issues and concerns raised by parents/guardians are taken seriously by Preschool teachers, Supervisor, Early Childhood Coordinator and Pedagogical Director and will be addressed in a timely manner.
+All issues and concerns raised by parents/guardians are taken seriously by Preschool teachers, Supervisors, Early Childhood Coordinators, and the Pedagogical Director and will be addressed in a timely manner.

-An initial response to an issue or concern will be provided to parents/guardians within 2 business day(s).
-The person who raised the issue/concern will be kept informed throughout the resolution process.
+Parents/guardians will receive an initial response to an issue or concern within 2 business days.
+The person who raised the issue/concern will be informed throughout the resolution process.